puckpuck/planespotter/db-install/README.md

 ## Create Database

-5. Execute the DB creation script `./planespotter/db-install/create-planespotter-db.sh`.
+5. Execute the DB creation script `./planespotter/db-install/create-planespotter-db.sh`

 NOTE: The password that gets asked, is the MySQL Root Password.

 ## Cleanup

-If you ever want to recreate the database, you can use the DB deletion scrip `./planespotter/db-install/delete-planespotter-db.sh` to drop the DB, and then Create the Database again.
+If you ever want to recreate the database, you can use the database deletion script `./planespotter/db-install/delete-planespotter-db.sh` to drop the database, and then Create the Database again.